KL13NT/iamnabil/src/markdown-pages/TimeManagement.md

 One of the very first steps is to measure exactly how you spend your time.
 How long transportations take, studying, being outside, playing video games, scrolling through Instagram, having a meal, and even bathroom breaks.

-This is how you create a *time audit*:

-Begin by creating a new document/note on a notebook, your phone, or anything that you take with you everywhere.
-This note will have a list of everything you've done.
-There are apps that track your work, but I'm gonna go with the manual method for this one.
+To create my time-audit, I begin by creating a new note on my phone when I wake up.
+This note will have a list of everything I do during the day.
+There are apps that track your work, but I go with the manual method for this one.

 ![My time audit for half a day](/IMG_20191205_093509.png)